 - Rice has numerous varieties.
 They range from brown rice, arborio, white, basmati, black and jasmine.
 The variety you pick should depend on the nutritional value you want, flavor and your dietary goals.

-For example, you may choose basmati rice due to its strong flavor or brown rice due to its properties for weight loss promotion.
+For example, you may choose basmati rice due to its strong flavor or brown rice due to its fiber for weight loss promotion.

 - Rice grains do not precisely have to be white.
 They can be brown, purple, black or red.
-It all depends on the pigments of the pericardial layer.
+It all depends on the pigments they naturally contain in the outer layer.

 White rice is the most popular type of rice all over the world.
 You can hardly miss this type of rice in any of the various food outlets across the globe.
 White rice can be cooked as it is or can be used in a processed form for preparation with other ingredients.
 These include rice flour, rice syrup, rice milk and rice bran oil.

 White rice is highly processed, meaning that it does not contain the germ or bran.
-Due to this excessive stripping of bran and germ, white rice tends to cook easier.
-It also tends to have a long shelf life and a better taste (10).
+Due to this excessive stripping of bran and germ, white rice tends to cook faster.
+It also tends to have a long shelf life and a better taste (11).
 However, that process strips it of its nutritional benefits.
-It still contains both proteins and carbohydrates, but no sugar or fat.
+It still contains both proteins and carbohydrates, but no fiber or fat.

 Although brown rice has more health benefits than white rice, this does not take away the fact that white rice also has its advantages.
 White rice aids one in improving one’s gut health.
-It has soluble fiber known as resistant starch, which increases the amount of butyrate present in your gut.
+It has soluble fiber known as resistant starch, which your gut bacteria ferment to form butyrate.

-Butyrate is responsible for improving your gut health by reducing inflammation.
+Butyrate has positive effects on your gut health by reducing inflammation.
 It also improves the functioning of your gut barrier and lowers your susceptibility to colon cancer.

 However, eating too much white rice has several side effects.
 First and foremost, its high starch content can lead to weight gain, especially if you eat it and never exercise.
-Secondly, it has high glycemic levels which doesn’t sit well with diabetic people.
-Therefore, it is not considered a safe meal option for those who are diabetic.
+Secondly, it has high glycemic levels which increases your blood sugar rather quickly after eating it.
+Therefore, it is not considered the best meal option for those who are diabetic.

 White Rice Nutrition Analysis

-If you cook a 186 g cup of white rice, your nutritional analysis chart will be as follows:
+If you eat a 186 g cup of cooked white rice, your nutritional analysis chart will be as follows: